 We need to initially provide various alternatives to our kids to spend their time without gadgets.
-We might have to take up their friend’s role or a baby sitter role till the time they get used to being without gadgets.
-But with out pain, there is no gain isn’t it?
+We might have to take up their friend’s or babysitter’s role until they get used to being without gadgets.
+But without pain, there is no gain, isn’t it?

 # Install the parenting control apps or timers on the gadgets:

-By installing the parenting control apps, we can monitor the usage of the gadgets by our kids and hence we can limit their usage by setting up the limits.
+By installing parenting control apps, we can monitor the usage of the gadgets by our kids, and hence we can limit their usage by setting up limits.
 These gentle reminders by the gadgets will drive accountability into the kids

 # Model the behavior:

-Lastly, the only way to handle the screen addiction in kids is to convert our kid’s screen watching into a productive experience, then we need not have to worry too much.
-So we need to introduce our kids to the various educational and research-based apps that are available.
+Lastly, the only way to handle screen addiction in kids is to convert our kid’s screen watching into a productive experience; then, we need not have to worry too much.
+So we need to introduce our kids to the various available educational and research-based apps.
 That way, the kids will be able to increase their knowledge and use the gadgets more fruitfully.

-Tips to convert Screen addiction into a postive one:
+Tips for converting Screen addiction into a positive one: